f5devcentral/f5-big-iq-lab/docs/class4/module4/module4.rst

 If it ever becomes necessary, you can have the secondary peer take over management of the BIG-IP devices.

+**Automatic failover for high availability**:
+- Configure BIG-IQ to automatically fail over to the standby BIG-IQ in the event communication is lost or in the unlikely event the active BIG-IQ fails.
+- No further intervention is required during a failover event following initial BIG-IQ auto-failover configuration.

 .. toctree::
    :maxdepth: 1
    :glob: